prysmaticlabs/documentation/website/docs/prysm-usage/secure-grpc.md

 This section will help advanced users create and setup TLS certificates to allow for secure gRPC connections to their beacon nodes.

 :::tip Pro-Tip
-You should be concerned with securing your gRPC connection if you're hosting a remote beacon node that you plan connecting to from a different machine.
-No need to add a secure gRPC connection if you are running a beacon node and a validator on a single machine instance you have full control over.
+The only practical use for using secure gRPC is in the case of connecting a beacon node that is being hosted remotely.
+For configurations in which the beacon node and validator reside on the same host system, these steps are not required nor recommended.
 :::

-A beacon node, by default, hosts a gRPC server on host 127.0.0.1 and port 4000, allowing any other process, such as a validator client, to establish an insecure connection on that port.
+A beacon node, by default, hosts a gRPC server on host `127.0.0.1` and port 4000, allowing any other process, such as a validator client, to establish an insecure connection on that port.
 The beacon node can also allow for secure, TLS connections if ran with the `--tls-cert=/path/to/cert.pem` and `--tls-key=/path/to/cert.key` flags, ensuring all connections via gRPC are secured.

-A validator client will attempt to connect to a beacon node by default with an insecure connection, but can be a secure TLS connection by using a `--tls-cert=/path/to/cert.pem` flag, utilizing either a server pem certificate or a `ca.cert` certificate authority file.
-Assuming you already have a TLS certificate ready for your beacon node with some trusted certificate authority, you can use the commands below to launch your beacon node and validator.
-Otherwise, you can see the following section on creating your own self-signed certificates.
+A validator client will attempt to connect to a beacon node by default with an insecure connection, but can be a secure TLS connection by using a `--tls-cert=/path/to/cert.pem` flag, utilising either a server pem certificate or a `ca.cert` certificate authority file.
+Assuming a TLS certificate has already been set up with a trusted authority for your beacon node, use the commands below to launch the node and validator.
+Otherwise, review the following section on creating your own self-signed certificates.

-For your beacon node:
+To use secure gRPC with a beacon node:

 ```text
 ./prysm.sh beacon-node --tls-cert=server.pem --tls-key=server.key
 ```

-and for your validator:
+and to use secure gRPC with a validator:

 ```text
 ./prysm.sh validator --tls-cert=server.pem
 ```

-Or alternatively, if you have a ca.cert certificate authority file, you can pass that into your validator to attempt a connection without needing the server's certificate itself:
+Alternatively, a `ca.cert` certificate authority file can be passed to the validator to attempt a connection without requiring the server's certificate itself:

 ```text
 ./prysm.sh validator --tls-cert=ca.cert
 ```

-You should now see:
+    This will generate an output like so:

 ```text
 [2020-06-15 17:09:13]  INFO validator: Established secure gRPC connection